How to Get Rid of Woodpeckers that are Damaging Your Home

 Hanging mirror strips via Amazon

-Issue 2: Woodpeckers Use Your Home As A Source of Food
+Issue 2: Woodpeckers Use Your Home as a Source of Food

 Woodpecker foraging damage.
 Image Credit: allaboutbirds.com